endiangroup/endian.io/content/theory/5-cs.md

 To be *current* is to exist or occur during the present moment.
 In versional or evolving systems this refers to the most recent, generally accepted iteration.
 An example of this is the phrase 'current fashion', wherein it's accepted that fashion will continuously evolve, but there is a present state of that evolution.

 For a specification to be considered current, it must be possible to explicitly nominate a particular version or iteration as being the accepted or signed-off form of the specification.
 It is this form which will be used to make the product at any given time.
 It should be possible to continue developing the specification without disrupting the accepted form.
-This is typically accomplished with specialised software<sup id="a6">[6](#f6)</sup>.
+This is typically accomplished with specialised software[*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell,https://en.wikipedia.org/wiki/Mercurial "Some storage systems, especially software-based versioning management tools, allow for multiple concurrent versions of a specification.
+An example is the source code version control system <em>git</em>, with its concept of branches.
+There are also systems where there is no centralised repository for a specification; instead, multiple copies are maintained and a consensus of their content is automatically or manually negotiated by their maintainers.
+An example is the Mercurial source code version control system, which is decentralised.
+Specifications stored in these systems can still be considered current, as long as there is a way of universally nominating a particular version.
+At the time of writing, all major software versioning systems support such a feature").

+## 2 Measuring C-Adjectivity (scalar values)

 ## 2 Specification uses and applications